Ootlah Logo

 Visit the Sultan Qaboos Mosque

-Muscat's Sultan Qaboos Mosque was inaugurated in 2001.
+Sultan Qaboos Mosque which is one of the best Things to Do in Muscat, and is the most famous Oman landmark. was inaugurated in 2001.
 Oman is now the most significant spiritual center in the world.
 Its architectural and detail-oriented beauty attracts visitors from all over the world.
 It isn't particularly busy, however, as compared to other spiritual sites around the world.
 It's important to note that both men and women must wear long sleeve tops and ankle-length skirts.
 Carry a scarf to cover your hair if you're a woman.
 The entrance to the mosque is free, and it is open to non-muslims from 8 a.m. to 11 a.m. every day except Friday.

 Fairytales at Nizwa Fort